Randomness Extraction in AC0 and with Small Locality: Introduction

-Next, we discuss our results for sparse extractor families.
-Unfortunately, Theorem~\ref{AC0ext} and Theorem~\ref{AC0ext2} do not preserve small locality as in Theorem~\ref{thm:one}, because our output length boosting step does not preserve locality.
-However, we can still reduce the error of Theorem~\ref{thm:one} while keeping the locality small.
-Specifically, we have the following theorem.
+For sparse extractor families, we can reduce the error of Theorem~\ref{thm:one} while keeping the locality small.

-\begin{theorem} There exists a constant $\alpha \in (0, 1)$ such that for any $k \geq \frac{n}{\poly(\log n)} $ and $\epsilon \geq 2^{-k^{\alpha}}$, there exists an explicit construction of a strong $(k, \epsilon)$-extractor $\Ext: \{0,1\}^{n} \times \{0,1\}^d \rightarrow \{0,1\}^{m}$, with $d =O(\log n + \frac{\log^2(1/\epsilon)}{\log n})$, $m = k^{\Theta(1)}$ and locality $ \log^2 (1/\epsilon) \poly(\log n) $. \end{theorem}
+\begin{theorem} There exists a constant $\alpha \in (0, 1)$ such that for any $k \geq \frac{n}{\poly(\log n)} $ and $\epsilon \geq 2^{-k^{\alpha}}$, there exists an explicit construction of a strong $(k, \epsilon)$-extractor $\Ext: \{0,1\}^{n} \times \{0,1\}^d \rightarrow \{0,1\}^{m}$, with $d =O(\log n + \frac{ \log(n/\epsilon) \log(1/\epsilon)}{\log n})$, $m = k^{\Omega(1)}$ and locality $ \log^2 (1/\epsilon) \poly(\log n) $. \end{theorem}

-Finally, we consider strong extractor families with small locality for min-entropy $k$ as small as $\log^2 n$.
+We also give strong extractor families with small locality for min-entropy $k$ as small as $\log^2 n$.
 Our approach is to first condense it into another weak source with constant entropy rate.
 For this purpose we introduce the following definition of a (strong) randomness condenser with small locality.

 \begin{definition} A function $\Cond : \{0,1\}^{n} \times \{0,1\}^d \rightarrow \{0,1\}^{n_1}$ is a strong $(n, k, n_1, k_1, \epsilon)$-condenser if for every $(n,k)$-source $X$ and independent uniform seed $R \in \{0,1\}^d$, $R\circ \Cond(X, R)$ is $\epsilon$-close to $R\circ D$, where $D$ is a distribution on $\{0,1\}^{n_1}$ such that for any $r \in \{0,1\}^d$, we have that $D|_{R=r}$ is an $(n_1, k_1)$-source.
 We say the condenser family has locality $\ell$ if for every fixing of $R=r$, the function $\Cond(., r)$ can be computed by an $\ell$-local function. \end{definition}